stellar/stellar-etl/README.md

 ## **Export Commands**

-These commands export information using the Ledger Exporter output files within a specified datastore (currently [datastore](https://github.com/stellar/go/tree/master/support/datastore) only supports GCS).
+These commands export information using the [Ledger Exporter](https://github.com/stellar/go/blob/master/exp/services/ledgerexporter/README.md) output files within a specified datastore (currently [datastore](https://github.com/stellar/go/tree/master/support/datastore) only supports GCS).
 This allows users to provide a start and end ledger range.
 The commands in this category export a list of everything that occurred within the provided range.
 All of the ranges are inclusive.

+> _*NOTE:*_ The datastore must contain the expected compressed LedgerCloseMetaBatch XDR binary files as exported from [Ledger Exporter](https://github.com/stellar/go/blob/master/exp/services/ledgerexporter/README.md#exported-files).

 #### Common Flags